stefanofontanelli/Shard/README.md

 	Redis.getShard(key,new_shard_size);

-To have the decimal string of a key:
+To get the decimal string of a key:

 	Redis.toDecimalString(key);

+To create a fixed key (for example the special keys in the shard-config file):

+	Redis.fixedKey(ktype,fixed_shard,some_variant);

 To change the key type, for example to associate a token to a user:

-	Redis.changeKeyType(key,Redis.keyTypes.token);
+	Redis.changeKeyType(user_key,Redis.keyTypes.token);

-Attention, this requires that in your shard-config file, you have set a special key for tokens.
+Be careful, this requires that you have set a special key for tokens in your shard-config file.

 ## Credits